There's so much "beef"in 2019, Planet Earth has become an interstellar butcher shop.

 Nicki Minaj shows her alter egos, 10 Grammy nominations, being named as one of the most influential rappers of the last decade, outlandish outfits, and unbelievably fast, rap flow.

-Two public figures who have known “beef” with each other—so much that it escalated into one attacking the other at a glamorous NY Fashion Week event last year.
+Two public figures who have “beef” with each other—so much so that it escalated into one attacking the other at a glamorous NY Fashion Week event last year.

-Though in an entirely different industry, how different is the brawl between these two female rappers so different from what’s going on with leadership on the global stage?
+The quarrel between Cardi B and Nicki Minaj may be dismissed as simply two entertainers feuding; some others would consider it as "an industry problem", but conflict happens in every industry.
+How different is the conflict between these two female rappers so different from what’s going on with leadership on the global stage?

 Jack Ma’s leaving Alibaba is a reflection of the “workplace” of current politics.